 Are you still holding onto your definition of hiking from your pre-baby days?
 A definition that involved heading off early in the morning to remote trails?
 Or going on long, tough hikes to reach stunning vistas?

 While these types of hikes are possible with a two-year-old, it’s not easy.
-Toddlers get cranky if you wake them up too early.
+Two year olds get cranky if you wake them up too early.
 They get annoyed sitting in a backpack carrier all day.
 And it is hard work to carry a 25+lb child on rugged terrain.

 I’m not even sure I consider what my two-year-old and I do hiking.
 It’s more akin to wandering around nature looking at bugs and plants.
 But we are outside interacting with nature.
 Who cares if we get far or not?